Blox Staking – Non-Custodial Staking Overview

 Hashicorp Vault + Blox Plugin

-To keep true with our custody-free (non-custodial) philosophy, Vault (and the Blox plugin) is installed on the user’s own cloud account, solely accessed by the user.
+To keep true with our custody-free (non-custodial) philosophy, Vault (and the Blox plugin) is installed on the user’s own cloud account, solely accessible by the user.
 Blox will never have independent access to user data.

 During the installation process, Vault and the Blox plugin are both verified and installed on the user’s cloud account (after creating a dedicated machine), network configurations are set and specific admin credentials are created for the user.